-- Bloated abdomens and diarrhea – Nosemosis, CBPV, proboscis virus diseases, intoxication or Malpighamoeba mellificae.
+- Bloated abdomens and diarrhea – Nosemosis, CBPV, proboscis virus diseases, intoxication, or Malpighamoeba mellificae.

 Investigation of the Phenotype of Bees and Pathological Changes

 This laboratory test involves the use of bee samples that will help when investigating the phenotype of the honey bees.
 The tests also entail an evaluation of pathological changes details.
-Living and symptomatic honey bees are the most useful for the tests with an exception of cases of increased mortality.
+Living and symptomatic honey bees are the most useful for the tests with the exception of cases of increased mortality.
 In the latter, freshly dead bees will be collected near the beehive as samples.
 However, there might be a possibility of false-negative results during virus diagnostics due to the fact the RNA is unstable in such an environment.

 The various diagnostic methods demand a specified bee number for each test, which should be considered before collecting any sample.
 As a general rule, the base reference value is normally 100 mL equated to about 330 honeybees or 31 g of honey bees.
 Once the sample is collected, it is euthanized by freezing for about 15 min, at −20 ◦C. The use of 96 percent ethanol and carbon dioxide also works.
-Even so, it is advisable to seek clarity from the responsible laboratory when it comes to size and condition of the honey bee samples.
+Even so, it is advisable to seek clarity from the responsible laboratory when it comes to the size and condition of the honey bee samples.